jwestfall69/openkey-kabuki/README.md

 ![socket soldering2](images/socket_soldering2.jpg)

-Note that there is a small gap between the through holes and socket pins.
+Note the small gap between the through holes and socket pins.
 Solder will naturally want to wick up into that gap.
 I generally just use enough solder so that the gap around the socket pin becomes filled.

 Once you have completed soldering the socket you should check the skinny part of the pins to verify there aren't any solder blobs on them.
 These could cause damage to the CPU socket.